conviva-nsolanki/eco-js-readme/README.md

 ```

-## Auto Ingestion of "traceparent" header to network requests
-This feature supports to ingest "traceparent" header into network requests based on the config provided.
-Note: This ingestion is disabled by default, reach out to Conviva Team enabling the tracking.

-## ECO Sensor API for setting Device Metadata from Application (for SDK’s)
+### Setting Device Metadata

-deviceMetadata config key passed as part of app init config:
+The `deviceMetadata` configuration key is passed as part of the application initialization configuration.

-deviceMetadata: An object containing the key-value pairs of pre-defined values for DeviceType and DeviceCategory types and other string values for Device Brand, Manufacture, and models
+`deviceMetadata`: An object containing key-value pairs for predefined values, including DeviceType and DeviceCategory, along with other string values such as DeviceBrand, DeviceManufacturer, and DeviceModel.

 <details>
-    <summary><b>The table below provides the list of pre-defined metadata for device metadata:</b></summary>
+    <summary><b>The table of predefined metadata keys for deviceMetadata</b></summary>

 | Key                       | Type                           | Description                                                                        | Example Values                                  |
 |---------------------------|--------------------------------|------------------------------------------------------------------------------------|------------------------------------------------|